fellesverkstedet/gcc-laserpro-driver/worklog.md

 Job started but showed PCL command error, then HPGL command error.
 After 10 seconds the head moved but the laser was seemingly not fireing

-Sending the file from within fabmodules also works as expected
+Sending the file from within fabmodules also works as expected.

-TODO:

-* Add skeleton .gcc driver, based on existing epi
+Added a skeleton GCC driver, based on the exiting one for Epilog
-* Modify driver according to spec
-* Test test test

-* Video of a first cutting job
-* Add end-to-end automated tests.
-Input=dxf file, output=.gcc.
-Initially Simple geometric shapes

-Later:

-* Test fabmodules with existing driver+printer.
-Not possible, requires Universal or Epilog access?
+Modified and tweaked the driver to be able to cut paths.

+Dumped some output files from existing driver to figure out how pen intensity/speed/ppi was encoded.
+Using "FILE" as the port of the Windows printer, as found under Preferences on the printer setup, was a very easy way to do this.
+Turned out to be 4-character 0-padded ascii values, for each of the 16 pens.

+Recorded a short video of current status.